Paloja2017/UFC-Report-in-Power-BI/README.md

 ## Statement

 Prompt:
-As a long-time martial artist and Power BI Content Creator, I wanted to build for myself a data model on the fights that took place in the UFC - MMA for my curiosity in order to analyze the results of the fights why they end in certain way and which type of fighter dominate.
+As a long-time martial artist and Power BI Report Creator, I wanted to build for myself a data model on the fights that took place in the UFC - MMA for my curiosity in order to analyze the results of the fights why they end in certain way and which type of fighter dominate.
 The possibilities for building a report in BI are numerous because there is abundant data, although not complete.

 ## BI Requirements